 The physical demands required for your job, as well as your own progress, will determine how soon you can return to work.
+Typically, people plan on taking a one month leave of absence from work.
 Some people with sedentary jobs may return to work sooner.
 Your surgeon will tell you when you may return to work.
-Ask your surgeon to sign a work release form if needed.
+Ask your surgeon to sign a work release form in needed.
 Request a minimum of 4-6 weeks off work with notice that rehabilitation may take longer.